MaxBarannikov/English-AI-Tutor/README.md

 ## Voice input

 Press the mic and speak.
-The recording is transcribed **locally** with faster-whisper — no API key, no per-minute cost, and the audio never leaves the machine — and comes back as a draft:
+The recording is transcribed locally with faster-whisper and comes back as a draft:

 > 🎙 **Draft:** I go to Rome yesterday with my sister
 > _Send it, or type a corrected version._ **[Send] [Discard]**

 Nothing reaches the tutor until you press **Send**, so you always see what was recognised first.
 Typing anything discards the draft, so a stale one can never be sent by surprise.

 Chainlit offers no way to prefill the message composer, which is why the draft is a message with buttons rather than editable text in the input box.
 To edit, type the corrected version — the draft steps aside.

 ```bash
 make asr    # download the model up front; otherwise the first dictation waits for it